Spring Boot is an auto-configured microservice-based web framework that provides built-in features for security and database access.

 In order to create new documents, we will use the save method.
 The save method is available to us through the SimpleMongoRepository class, which implements the MongoRepository interface.
 Our ItemRepository interface extends MongoRepository.

 The save method will take a GroceryItem object as a parameter.
-Here, we will create five grocery items (documents) and save them into MongoDB using the save method.
+Let's create five grocery items (documents) and save them using the save method in the following code:

 //CREATE